FundacionParaguaya/MentorApp/README.md

-This is the moblie app for the Poverty Stoplight platform.
-It is a native, not a web, app which requires you to setup your machine for native development.
+This is the source repository for the Poverty Stoplight native mobile app.
+If you want to use the app get it for Android from the [Play Store](https://play.google.com/store/apps/details?id=com.povertystoplightapp).
+If you would like to participate as a dev read on.

-## Prerequisites
+## Prerequisites for development

 ### For OSX